Samik Bhattacharya: State BJP President

 Before 2026 West Bengal Legislative Assembly election, Bhattacharya was nominated to be the state party president of BJP in West Bengal.
 He was elected on 3 July 2025 unopposed and took charge at a ceremony held in Science City, Kolkata.
 His predecessor Sukanta Majumdar, Opposition Leader Suvendu Adhikari and Prasad was present during the ceremony.
+In 2026 under his tenure as state president 2026 assembly election party won and formed a government as Suvendu Adhikari as chief minister and other ministry respectively.